-These easy Halloween party ideas were popular back in Grandma's day when money was scarce, and you made your own fun.
-And they are perfect for planning your special holiday celebration today.
-Halloween (October 31st) as a party night, grows more and more popular every year.
+These old fashioned Halloween party ideas were popular back in Grandma's day when money was scarce, and you made your own fun.
+And they are perfect for planning your special Halloween celebration today, since October 31st as a party night, grows more popular every year.

-And why shouldn't it, since in our dull, everyday world of work there's often too little simple, wholehearted, and wholesome fun?
-Both children and adults love the fun of Halloween because it's one night when realties can be laid aside, and everything is delightfully make-believe.
+And why shouldn't it, since in our routine world often there's too little simple, wholesome fun?
+Both children and adults love the fun of Halloween because it's one night when realities can be laid aside, and everything is delightfully make-believe.

 Mom's Recipe Scrapbooks (c.
 1920s)

-Use these clever ideas when you go to plan your next party and create fond family memories to look back on.
-They are adapted from a magazine article published in the 1920s.
+Use these clever old fashioned Halloween party ideas when you go to plan your next holiday get-together and create fond family memories to look back on.
+The ideas are adapted from a vintage magazine article published in the 1920s

-A glance at the fashion pages of an old magazine of twenty or more years ago shows us a world clothed in styles now forgotten that offer wonderful costume ideas.
+A glance online at the pages of an old magazine of twenty or more years ago shows us a world clothed in styles now mostly forgotten that offer wonderful costume ideas for a Halloween party.

 In addition, the traditional tiny black or silver face masks are very attractive, cost very little, and may be worn with any homemade costume.
 They add a touch of mystery very right for the occasion.